umdfiresa2023/fire-summit-eg/README.md

 **Treatment variable**

-Our treatment variable is demand at BA level.
+Our treatment variable is demand at the NERC level.
 This dataset comes from the [U.S. Energy Information Administration](https://www.eia.gov/opendata/).
-We have matched the balancing authorities with their corresponding NERC regions as shown in the code below:
+Since our raw demand data is demand at the BA level, we have matched the balancing authorities with their corresponding NERC regions to aggregate the hourly demand, as shown in the code below:

 ``` r